theupdateframework/specification/tuf-spec.md

 10. **Check for a freeze attack.** The expiration timestamp in the trusted root metadata file MUST be higher than the fixed update start time.
   If the trusted root metadata file has expired, abort the update cycle, report the potential freeze attack.
-On the next update cycle, begin at step [[#update-root]] and version N of the root metadata file.

 11. **If the timestamp and / or snapshot keys have been rotated, then delete the trusted timestamp and snapshot metadata files.** This is done